A lot of online marketing, from SEO to social media, depends on targeting the right keywords.

 Keyword research is the foundation of all SEO, content marketing and PPC campaigns.

-It'll help inform your advertising campaigns, editorial content and even your website's anchor text.
+It'll help inform your advertising campaigns, editorial content and even your website's anchor text for interal linking.

-Even if you put together a fantastic strategy for your online marketing, it's destined to fail if you've not started it off with good keyword research and analysis.
+Even if you put together a fantastic strategy for your online marketing, it's destined to fail if you've not started it off with a good keyword research methodology and analysis.

 That's because keyword research is the process of finding out what you should be trying to rank for.